Ariane 6: Test vehicle development: 2016–2021

 In November 2015, an updated design of Ariane 64 and 62 was presented, with new nose cones on the boosters, main stage diameter increased to 5.4 m, and the height decreased to 60 m.

 The basic design for Ariane 6 was finalised in January 2016 as an expendable liquid-fuelled core stage plus expendable solid-rocket-boosters design.
 Development advanced into detailed design and production phases, with the first major contracts already signed.
-Unlike previous Ariane rockets, which are assembled and fueled vertically before being transported to the launchpad, the Ariane 6 main stages were to be assembled horizontally at the new integration hall in Les Mureaux and then transported to French Guiana, to be erected and integrated with boosters and payload.
+Unlike previous Ariane rockets, which are assembled and fuelled vertically before being transported to the launchpad, the Ariane 6 main stages were to be assembled horizontally at the new integration hall in Les Mureaux and then transported to French Guiana, to be erected and integrated with boosters and payload.

 The horizontal assembly process was inspired by the Russian tradition for Soyuz and Proton launchers – which had more recently been applied to the American Delta IV and Falcon 9 boosters – with a stated goal of halving production costs.

 The industrial production process was completely overhauled, allowing synchronized workflow between several European production sites moving at a monthly cadence, which would enable twelve launches per year, doubling Ariane 5's yearly capacity.
 To further lower the price, Ariane 6 engines were to use 3D printed components.
-Ariane 6 was to be the first large rocket to use a laser ignition system developed by Austria's Carinthian Research Center (CTR), that was previously deployed in automotive and turbine engines.
-A solid state laser offers an advantage over electrical ignition systems in that it is more flexible with regards to the location of the plasma within the combustion chamber, offers a much higher pulse power and can tolerate a wider range of fuel-air mixture ratios.

 Reorganisation of the industry behind a new launch vehicle, leading to the creation of Airbus Safran Launchers (ASL), also started a review by the French government into tax matters, and the European Commission over a possible conflict of interest if Airbus Defence and Space, a satellite manufacturer, were to purchase launches from ASL.

 While development was initially slated to be substantially complete in 2019, with an initial launch in 2020, the initial launch date has slipped several times: first to 2021, then to 2022, then to 2023, and then to 2024.
 In October 2022, Arianespace expected the maiden flight to occur in 2023, although in December 2023, Arianespace once again set the flight to occur on 15 June 2024.
-In June 2024, ESA Executive said its first launch was postponed to July 9, 2024.
-The maiden flight VA262 took place 9 July 2024 and successfully orbited some satellites even though the mission did suffer some problems.
+In June 2024, ESA Executive said its first launch was postponed to July 9th 2024.
+The maiden flight VA262 took place 9 July 2024 and successfully orbited satellites even though the mission did suffer some problems.